linghuccc/iAgent/readme.md

   network: <YOUR_DESIRED_NETWORK>
 ```

+Please, ensure that your Open AI API project has enough credits as well as access to `gpt-4o` model.

 ## Commands Overview

 The AI Agent supports several commands categorized into general actions, network configurations, and agent management.